USC-InfoLab/w4h-icde-demo/markdown/setting_up.md

-# Welcome to w4h setting up toturial!
+# Welcome to w4h setting up tutorial!

 ## Prerequisites
 Before getting started, ensure you have access to your database service, and have the following details ready: